codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

 Add Students
 ------------

-To add a student to your course, follow these steps: follow these steps to add students to a course:
+To add a student to your course, follow these steps:

 1. Navigate to the **Courses** page and select the course to open it.
 2. Click the **Students** tab and then click the **Add a student** button.